 All ecological receptors are subject to potential dermal contact with any contaminants in the soil on site.
-Grasses, shrubs, and trees could be exposed to contaminants through root uptake of soil and sediment.
+Grasses, shrubs, and trees could be exposed to contaminants by taking up contaminants from soil and sediments.
 Invertebrates can take up contaminants in soil by osmosis and ingestion of sediment and prey.
 Birds and mammals can be exposed to contaminants through ingestion of dirt on the plant surface and through cleaning and grooming.